wearpants/twiggy/doc/configuration.rst

     addEmitters(('memory', levels.DEBUG, filters.names('memory'),
                  outputs.StreamOutput(format = my_format))

-For more, refer to the documentation for :class:`ConversionTable`.
+.. seealso: For details, see :class:`.ConversionTable`.

 ***************************
 Filtering Output
 ***************************
-The messages output by an emitter are determined by its ``min_level`` and ``filter``.
+The messages output by an emitter are determined by its :attr:`~.Emitter.min_level` and :attr:`~.Emitter.filter`.
 These attributes may be changed while the application is running.
 The filter attribute of emitters is intelligent; you may assign strings, bools or functions and it will magically do the right thing.
 Assigning a list indicates that *all* of the filters must pass for the message to be output.

 .. testcode::